mitranim/posterus/readme.md

 ## Changelog

+### 0.4.6

+With Webpack or other bundlers, `import 'posterus/fiber'` now chooses the ES2015 version, whereas `require('posterus/fiber')` in Node still chooses the CommonJS version.

 ### 0.4.4, 0.4.5

 Added ES modules.
 When using `import 'posterus'`, bundlers such as Webpack should automatically use the version from the `es` folder.
 This makes it compatible with module concatenation, tree shaking, etc.